Oblivious transfer based on single-qubit rotations: Conclusions

-Finally we discuss the need for the use of hash functions.
+Finally, we discuss the need for the use of hash functions.
 Recall that at the end of the protocol Bob must be sure if he got the intended message or not.
-This property is guaranteed by comparing the computed hash value of the received message $m$ with the presumed hash value sent by Alice together with $m$.
+This property is guaranteed by comparing the computed hash value of the received message $\mathbf{m}$ with the presumed hash value sent by Alice together with $\mathbf{m}$.
 Such acknowledgment of the validity of the message decoded by Bob could be done differently.
-Suppose that out of all possible messages (PM), Alice is constrained to send $m$ from a smaller set of messages (VM), such that verifying that $m$ is in VM can be easily done, but only Alice knows the elements of VM.
+Suppose that out of all possible messages (PM), Alice is constrained to send $\mathbf{m}$ from a smaller set of messages (VM), such that verifying that $\mathbf{m}$ is in VM can be easily done, but only Alice knows the elements of VM.
 Note that in order to keep the probability of receiving a message from Alice to $1/2$, up to a negligible term, the size of VM must be exponentially smaller than the size of PM.
 For example, VM could be the set of solutions to a hard mathematical problem, say 3-SAT problem.
-Alternatively, the message sent might be written in an existing human language, say English, making it easily recognizable by any English-language speaker.
+Alternatively, the message sent might be written in an existing human language, say English, making it easily recognisable by any English-language speaker.

-Future lines of research include formulating other quantum security protocols that use single-qubit rotations to encode bit values into quantum states taken from a number of different bases.
+Apart from (dis)proving the concealingness security criterion against the general coherent attacks (performing a measurement on all qubits at once), future lines of research include formulating other quantum security protocols that use single-qubit rotations to encode bit values into quantum states taken from a number of different bases.
 One such immediate application is in designing a quantum bit-string commitment protocol and compare it with the existing proposals.
-Furthermore, similarly when generating (randomized) secret keys, single-qubit rotations could be used in creating undeniable signatures.
+Furthermore, similarly when generating (randomised) secret keys, single-qubit rotations could be used in creating undeniable signatures.